HathorNetwork/rfcs/projects/evm-compatible-bridge/evm_contract_design.md

 Cost is not the only benefit, responding to events is easier to implement than having getter methods for all types of required data.

-_Why use ERC-1155?_

-An alternative would be to use a SideTokenFactory contract (example [here](https://github.com/onepercentio/tokenbridge/blob/master/bridge/contracts/SideTokenFactory.sol)) but I believe we should strive to use the most common standards.

 # Prior art

-Although [this bridge](https://github.com/onepercentio/tokenbridge) implements a bridge between 2 EVM compatible chains, the concepts implemented there are a good reference for security and best practices.
+[This bridge](https://github.com/onepercentio/tokenbridge) implements a bridge between 2 EVM compatible chains, the concepts implemented there are a good reference for security and best practices.

-# Future possibilities

-- Add support for ERC-721 and ERC-1155 tokens.